Special Educational Needs

 How do we prepare children as they move between phases of education, i.e. our preparations for their transfer to secondary education or their move to another primary setting?

-The SENCo and Early Intervention Officer liaise closely with pre school settings and visit the settings in the Spring Term.
-Prior to the children starting in Reception, teachers will visit them in their nursery provision and, if needed, additional meetings will take place with the school’s SENCo, external professionals and parents.
+The SENDCo and Early Years liaise closely with pre school settings and visit the settings in the Spring Term.
+Prior to the children starting in Reception, teachers will visit them in their nursery provision and, if needed, additional meetings will take place with the Trust's SENDCO, external professionals and parents.
 Additional visits will be held at school where necessary.

 Moving between year groups at our school can be unsettling for some children.
 At the end of each academic year, staff produce a class file for children with additional needs.
 This document contains important information about classroom practice and resources to support individual needs and are passed to the receiving teacher.
 A transition booklet is also produced for the pupil to take home over the summer holidays.
 This contains pictures of the new areas of school, new staff, new routines and systems and also allows the pupil to have individual worries / questions about the new year group answered by the teacher.
 Speak to your child’s class teacher if you feel your child would benefit from one of these.